 copycurl https://raw.githubusercontent.com/controlplane-com/examples/main/quickstarts/5/01_create_workloads.yaml | cpln apply -f - --gvc quick-start-service-to-service

-.
+The first Workload is named server and the second is named client.
 They are both configured with the sample application image and the firewall rules has been

 set to allow outside traffic.

-Browse to the server
+Browse to the server Workload using the Console:

 A new browser tab will open and display the following: